 Besides the usual tips of using gloves when you’re washing the dishes, there is a magical elixir one can concoct right at home in the kitchen for pennies.
 All you need is a tablespoon of olive oil and a quarter sized amount of sugar, and you have the best hand softening exfoliant I’ve tried.
 Rub it vigorously over your hands for about 30 seconds, than wash it off with hand soap and water.
 Prior to a shoot, I would do this once a day leading up to the booking.

 I also use hand cream on a regular basis.
-Philosophy Hands of Hope comes in several different scents, and is full of dry skin loving ingredients like shea butter, aloe vera, and olive oil.
+Caudalie Hand and Nail Cream smells divine, is full of dry skin loving ingredients like shea butter and grape seed, and is also formulated without harmful chemicals like parabens, sulfates, and phthalates.
 It’s easy to remember to moisturize when one keeps a tube in the purse, car, and bedside before going to sleep at night.
 Don’t forget to rub it into the nails and around the cuticles.
 One of my friends used to put cuticle oil on her nails each night before we went out.
 The days of youth, going out each night, ha!
 Anyways, she got me in the habit.
 Keep a cuticle oil in the key tray by your front door and you won’t forget.

 Hand (and Foot) Masks

 Have you ever tried a hand mask?
 These are lotion infused mesh paper gloves that are left on the hands for 20 minutes and then discarded.
 They offer a deep moisturizing experience, as the heat from your hands allow the moisturizing properties to more deeply penetrate.
 My hands cry out for hand masks during the colder, drier months and I try to do one at least once a week sitting in front of the TV.
 There are some pricey options, though the Sephora brand are of nice value, work well, and are only $5.
-The hand masks come in rose, macadamia nut, aloe vera, and avocado.
+The hand masks come in mango, macadamia nut, and aloe vera.

 I’ll also mention foot masks, as feet get tired and dry, and deserve some love too!
 Same idea, one-time use booties that slip onto one’s feet to nourish and relax the feet.
-Like the hand masks, they come in lavender, avocado, almond, and aloe vera.
+Like the hand masks, they come in a variety of options such as coconut and cactus.
 Again, I love the Sephora brand.

 I usually buy numerous quantities of both the hand and foot masks at the beginning of the fall so I have them at the ready.
 HACK- having bulk numbers on hand, haha, of hand and foot masks make it easy to gift a little something to a friend.
 They are also nice to give as a set for a last minute stocking stuffer or hostess gift.